turbot/steampipe-plugin-snowflake/docs/tables/snowflake_session_policy.md

 The session policy can be set for an account or user with configurable idle timeout periods to address compliance requirements.
 If a user is associated with both an account and user-level session policy, the user-level session policy takes precedence.

+**Note**: This table requires the role/user executing the command to have:

+- The OWNERSHIP privilege on the session policy or the APPLY on SESSION POLICY privilege.
+- The USAGE privilege on the schema.

 ## Examples

 ### Basic info